-The conservatory's Palm House section features a single, large bed with a meandering walkway that will simulate a tropical forest trail, once all trees, ferns, legumes, flowering bromeliads and other plants are installed.
+The conservatory's Palm House section features a single, large bed with a pond and a meandering walkway that simulates a tropical forest trail, with trees, ferns, legumes, and flowering bromeliads.
 A custom mix of coconut coir, biochar and clay-based products provides the ideal growing medium in the Palm House bed.

 Other collections, such as cacti, orchids and temperate ornamentals are housed in the adjoining greenhouse compartment, the Student House.
 The conservatory not only brings a bit of tropical magic to Cornell, but it is vital for teaching, research and outreach.